seanchas116/TFLiteSegmentationQt/README.md

 ![image](screenshot.png)

+## How to run

+Open `CMakeLists.txt` with Qt Creator, or build the project with cmake manually.

 ## Install tensorflow-lite

 This repo already includes tensorflow-lite build (v2.0.0), but if you want to use tensorflow-lite built by yourself do the following: